-The original Vitus was a brand of tubing manufacturer Ateliers de la Rive and is best remembered for the 979 aluminium frames of the late Seventies and early Eighties, produced in a joint venture with Bador and CLB-Angenieux.
-The bonded construction was revolutionary at the time and the small-diameter tubing (actually standard size for the era) provided plenty of comfort at the expense of a certain amount of rigidity.
+The original Vitus was a brand belonging to tubing manufacturer Ateliers de la Rive and is best remembered for the 979 aluminium frames of the late Seventies and early Eighties, produced in a joint venture with Bador and CLB-Angenieux.
+The bonded construction was revolutionary at the time.
 Vitus is also known for having been an early adopter of carbon fibre.

 Nowadays the Vitus brand is owned by the Wiggle-CRC group and sells through Chain Reaction Cycles and Wiggle.
 The group's immense buying power means prices are competitively low.
 The current range of road bikes comprises (in escalating order of price) the Razor, Zenium, Venon, Vitesse Evo and ZX1.

 We'll also look at the new Substance multi-surface models and the Energie cyclocross bikes.

 Prices in the description below are original RRPs while the table at the foot of the page has been updated to include the discount prices at which you can buy the bikes from Wiggle and Chain Reaction Cycles.